Arlan Hamilton

+Arlan Hamilton (born 1980) is an American Venture capitalist, investor, author, and entrepreneur.
+She is the founder and managing partner of Backstage capital, a venture capital firm established in 2015 that invests in startups led by founders who are traditionally underrepresented in the technology industry.

-Arlan Hamilton (born 1980) is an American investor and the founder and managing partner of Backstage Capital.
-In May 2020, Hamilton released her first book from Penguin Random House entitled It's About Damn Time: How to Turn Being Underestimated into Your Greatest Advantage, which is based on her career in venture capital.
+Hamilton is the author of It's About Damn Time: How to Turn Being Underestimated into Your Greatest Advantage (2020), a memoir and career guide chronicling her path to founding a venture capital firm.

 Career

 Prior to her venture capital role, Hamilton founded and published the indie magazine Interlude and prior to that, served as tour manager to Atlantic Records recording artist Janine.

 In May 2018, Hamilton announced her firm would also attempt to raise a $36 million fund specifically for black female founders.

 Hamilton was the subject of a six-episode series on the Gimlet Media podcast Startup.
 Hamilton is mostly complimentary about the podcast series, but did take issue with how she was portrayed, especially in sequences that cast her in an irresponsible light.
 Hamilton's Backstage Capital's podcast The Bootstrapped VC features episodes that are reactions to the Gimlet series.

-In June 2019 Hamilton received recognition from Business Insider as one of the 23 most powerful LGBTQ+ people in tech.
+In June 2019, Hamilton received recognition from Business Insider as one of the 23 most powerful LGBTQ+ people in tech.